Kitchen Stewardship | Caring for All Our Gifts

 RELATED: How to bake with honey.

 Again, haven’t tried it myself, but I don’t see how it could hurt!
-You’d probably end up with super rich milk, since even though the fat content is higher, you’d still want to reduce it to one cup.
+You’d probably end up with super rich consistency since even though the fat content is higher in heavy cream, you’d still want to reduce it to one cup.

 homemade sweetened condensed milk